 The troll was almost running now and was closing the distance fast.
 By the time Ivo got his feet out of the stirrups and jumped from Tipster, the troll was just two arms lengths away.

 Ivo grabbed his sword from its sheath just as the beasts own sword came down towards his head.
 The sound of steel against steel rang out.
 The troll attacked again, from the side this time, swinging wildly.
 Ivo easily parried this blow and countered with his own attack.
 The troll backed up.
 He was surprisingly fast.

 The two circled each other.
 The trolls light brown eyes stared deeply into his own.
 Hatred was the only word that could come to Ivo’s mind.

 “I’ve come for the girl,” Ivo shouted at him.
 “Get out of my way.”

 The troll laughed.
 “They’re selling her as we speak,” he growled.
 “Soon she’ll be nothing more than the meat flavoring my family’s stew.”

 Selling her?
 To eat?
 Ivo was furious.
 Blood filled his vision.
 His hands trembled with anger.
 Ivo attacked, closing the distance quickly between him and the troll.
 The troll was surprised but caught Ivo’s sword with his own.
 Ivo swung again and again.
-Steel clanged against steel, but the sword was well built.
-The hilt hardly vibrated as he attacked the troll.
+Steel clanged against steel but the sword was well built.
+The hilt hardly vibrated as he attacked the vicious beast.